How to Cook Rice in a Cast Iron Dutch Oven (Easy Recipe)

 Directions for Preparing Brown Rice

-To be perfectly cooked certain types of uncooked rice like brown rice require a long cooking time.
-You can rinse rice to remove excess starch, but, to rinse the rice with the husk still on it does not affect the outcome of the cooked rice.
+To be perfectly cooked, certain uncooked rice, like brown rice, requires a long cooking time.
+You can rinse rice to remove excess starch, but rinse the rice with the husk still on.
+It does not affect the outcome of the cooked rice.

 - Carry out steps as outlined above 1 through 11 at step 5